CaseyBrandenburg/CaseyBrandenburg/README.md

-### Hi there 👋
+### Hello! 👋
 My name is Casey Brandenburg, and I am a 23 year old computer science student studying at the University of Kentucky.

-Right now I am learning the swift programming language and using it to learn the process of ios app development.
+My passion is front-end UI/UX development, particulary for mobile applications.

-I am currently developing a Christian fitness and life improvement application called Crowns.
-Stay tuned for updates!
+I am currently solo-developing a Christian fitness, nutrition, and life improvement IOS application called Crowns.
+This has been an incredible experience learning the ins and outs of the Swift programming language, SwiftUI, and the full-stack application development process.
+It has also been excellent practice for designing intuitive user interfaces, and tuning them based on feedback from my pool of beta testers.

+In addition to this, I hope to soon start learning React, and becoming more familiar with that workflow.

 <!--
 **CaseyBrandenburg/CaseyBrandenburg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.